peachjean/config-objects/README.md

 4. Discoverability - shall be able to dynamically describe available configuration
 5. Listeners on configuration change - some configuration will be used to create other objects - when the configuration changes, these objects will need to be modified
+6. Schema generators - should be able to generate an xml schema, json schema, db schema, etc based on the itsco.
+7. Should support JSR-303 annotations on getters.

 Itsco Supporting Features
 -------------------------